DoofenshmirtzLabs/LOCAL-RAG-LLM-inator/README.md

 # LOCAL-RAG-LLM
-##created an local rag +llm using embedding functions,vector database and gemma-2b for llm and also an alternative,using openai api and also used streamlit for front end
+##created an local rag +llm using embedding functions,vector database and openai api and also used streamlit for front end

 ##how to intialize?